TritonDataCenter/rfd/rfd/0034/README.md

   CN then do it, but if not it's not a deal breaker - maybe a warning should be issued in this case as some Triton features would no longer work.

-- can KVM (and Bhyve?) skip the vmadm send of the zone root dataset and just send the uuid-disk* datasets?
+- can KVM (and Bhyve?) skip the zfs send of the zone root dataset and just send the uuid-disk* datasets?
 Since the root dataset is created again by the target instance provisioning.